MattPicDev/mtg-collection-builder/README.md

     - Created clear visual hierarchy with four distinct sections: title/actions, quantity controls, progress tracking, and sorting/filtering
     - Added proper spacing between sections for improved readability

+18. **"I noticed that the GitHub actions are running the tests against multiple python versions.
+Is that necessary for this app?" followed by "Let's focus on Python 3.12."**
+    - Simplified GitHub Actions CI to test only against Python 3.12
+    - Reduced CI runtime and complexity for this local development tool
+    - Removed unnecessary multi-version testing matrix
+    - Focused on modern Python version appropriate for personal use

 ### Key Features Developed
 - **Python Flask web application** with responsive Bootstrap UI
 - **Scryfall API integration** for real-time MTG card data